Share Your "How To Use A Natural Shampoo Bar" Techniques

 These "syndets," synthetic detergent bars, are simply a solid form of a detergent shampoo.

 Basically, you are using a bottled shampoo without the added water or the bottle.
-So, if your hair is used to bottled detergent shampoo, you may have no adjustment period to detergent shampoo bars because they clean with the same detergent ingredients.
+So, if your hair is used to bottled detergent shampoo, you may have no adjustment period to detergent shampoo bars because they clean with similar detergent ingredients.

-If your goal is simply to help decrease the number of plastic bottles thrown into our landfills, then any shampoo bar will do.
+If your goal is to help create as little packaging waste as possible and to decrease the number of plastic bottles thrown into our landfills, then purchasing any plastic-free shampoo bar brand will help accomplish this important environmental goal.

 Thank you to our Chagrin Valley Soap community for helping us create a "library" of shampoo bar techniques.